yberreby/TextShower/README.md

 ====
 [![release 1.0.3](http://b.repl.ca/v1/release-1.0.3-green.png)](https://github.com/filsmick/TextShower/releases/latest)

-Ever wanted a simple and customisable text slider that allows you to fold / unfold text on click, with animations and custom behavior?
+Ever wanted a simple and customisable jQuery plugin that allows you to fold / unfold text on click, with animations and custom behavior?
 I think you found the right place.

 **TextShower** is probably the simplest flexible solution to create text sliders.
-You can either create sliders with a plug'n'play solution or customize settings page-to-page.
+It is written in CoffeeScript.
+You can either create sliders with a plug'n'play solution or customize settings page-to-page, and developers can add custom code at marked points in the code.

 It is **not** a slideshow with arrows and images but a *text slider*.